the Killam Brothers Buildings & Wharf

 By the third quarter of the nineteenth century, many Yarmouth companies and their owners were enjoying substantial profits as a result of their investments in shipping and labours as commission merchants, ship chandlers, shipping agents and brokers.
 Foremost among these entrepreneurs was Thomas Killam, destined to lead one of the several generations of successful Yarmouth merchants and businessmen.

 The first Killam vessel was built by John Killam in 1788.
 Approximately sixty years later his son, Thomas, founded Thomas Killam & Co. on January 15th, 1849.
 In the early days the Killam family made its mark on the maritime trade as ship chandlers, coal merchants, shipbuilders, importers, and traders.
 After Thomas Killam’s death, his three sons Tom, Frank, and John continued the business under the name of Killam Brothers.
 Through their efforts the company became one of the largest dealers in hard and soft coal as well as being commission merchants for the West Indies and selling agents for companies producing sail duck and twine.
-In addition to its activities as a major wholesaler and retailer, the company also became representatives for several major marine insurance companies.
+In addition to its activities as a major wholesaler and retailer,

 Trade and Shipping Built an Empire